cbodden/gv_light/README.md

             ./gv_light.sh -c 00ff00

 Requirement
-    This script requires that the ".gv_light.conf" be configured with the contents containing your API key (google it) in the format emailed to you.
+    This script requires that the ".gv_light.key" be configured with the contents containing your API key (google it) in the format emailed to you.

     This script also requires that both JQ and cURL be installed.